ADIR: Adaptive Diffusion for Image Reconstruction: Related Work

-\paragraph{Image-Adaptive Reconstruction} Adaptation of pretrained deep models, which serve as priors in inverse problems, to the unknown true $\x$ through its observations at hand was proposed in \cite{IAGAN, tirer2019super}.
-These works improve the reconstruction performance by fine-tuning the parameters of pretrained deep denoisers \cite{tirer2019super} and GANs \cite{IAGAN} via the observed image $\y$ instead of keeping them fixed during inference time.
-The image-adaptive GAN (IAGAN) approach \cite{IAGAN} has led to many follow up works with different applications, e.g., \cite{bhadra2020medical,pan2021exploiting,roich2022pivotal,nitzan2022mystyle}.
-Recently, it has been shown that one may even fine-tune a masked-autoencoder to the input data at test-time for improving the adaptivity of classification neural networks to new domains \cite{gandelsman2022test}.
+\paragraph{Image-Adaptive Reconstruction} Adaptation of pretrained deep models, which serve as priors in inverse problems, to the unknown true $\x$ through its observations at hand was proposed in \citep{IAGAN, tirer2019super}.
+These works improve the reconstruction performance by fine-tuning the parameters of pretrained deep denoisers \citep{tirer2019super} and GANs \citep{IAGAN} via the observed image $\y$ instead of keeping them fixed during inference time.
+The image-adaptive GAN (IAGAN) approach \citep{IAGAN} has led to many follow up works with different applications, e.g., \citep{bhadra2020medical,pan2021exploiting,roich2022pivotal,nitzan2022mystyle}.
+Recently, it has been shown that one may even fine-tune a masked-autoencoder to the input data at test-time for improving the adaptivity of classification neural networks to new domains \citep{gandelsman2022test}.

-In this paper we consider test-time adaptation of diffusion models for inverse problems.
-As far as we know, adaptation of diffusion models has not been proposed.
+This paper considers test-time adaptation of diffusion models for inverse problems, where little attention was given to such type of adaptation.
 Furthermore, while existing works fine-tune the deep priors directly using $\y$, we propose an improved strategy where the tuning is based on $K$ external images similar to $\y$ that are automatically retrieved from an external dataset.